blockchainbrighton/audionals/JUNE25/Manus Audio Sequencer Timing Audit and Optimization Plan/docs/core-context.md

 ### Recommendations for `js/playbackEngine.js`:
 1.  **Monitor `adjustLookAhead` Performance:** Observe the behavior of the new adaptive look-ahead in various scenarios and tune its constants if necessary.
 2.  **Prioritize Implementing Audio Node Pooling (Plan Item 2.1).** This remains critical for reducing per-note overhead.
-3. Consider Worker Thread for Scheduler (Plan Item 2.3) if main thread contention (e.g., from synchronous UI updates not yet deferred) significantly impacts scheduler performance despite adaptive look-ahead.
+3. Consider Worker Thread for Scheduler (Plan Item 2.3) if main thread contention persists from other sources despite deferred UI updates for `State.update`.
-4. The synchronous `State.update()` call within the scheduler loop should ideally be made asynchronous or its effects on UI rendering deferred (see Plan Item 2.2).

 ## Phase 3: Audio Engine Primitives (Sound Generation & Utilities) - Completed Review